JackyTYang/distributedScheduling/README.md

 1. Only two kinds of nodes: on-demand and spot.
 2. All nodes are in the same zone (inter-AZ not considered).
 3. User-defined affinities have a higher priority.
 4. Use annotations to control whether a pod follows the webhook scheduling strategy.
+Only the namespace and the workload have the lable ds-admission-webhook/autoSchedule: "enabled" can trigger the webhook.

 ### Strategy